int128/gradle-ssh-plugin/README.md

   * `dryRun` - Dry run flag.
 If true, performs no action.
 Default is according to the convention property.
   * `logger` - Default is `project.logger`

-Within `session` closure, following methods are available:
+Within `session` closure, following operations are available:
   * `execute(command)` - Executes a command.
 This method blocks until the command is completed.
   * `executeBackground(command)` - Executes a command in background.
 Other operations will be performed concurrently.
   * `get(remote, local)` - Fetches a file or directory from remote host.
   * `put(local, remote)` - Sends a file or directory to remote host.

+These operations also accepts option arguments.
+For instance, adding `pty: true` makes the channel to request PTY allocation (popular way to execute sudo).

 Use SSH in the task